 - Help and Troubleshooting

-The new Course Material Requisition system is designed to make it easier than ever to select and submit course materials.
+The Course Material Requisition system is designed to make it easier than ever to select and submit course materials.
 You will receive an email that contains a link that is unique to your department profile.
-Clicking this link will take you to the front page of the new Course Material Requisition system, where you will find the list of courses you are responsible for.
+Clicking this link will take you to the front page of the Course Material Requisition system, where you will find the list of courses you are responsible for.

 If you are a department admin, the process for submitting the course material information will differ from that of the instructor.
 Let’s take a few moments to get familiar with the layout of the home page.
 The first thing to note is the semester drop down menu (Figure: 1a).
 Be sure to select the correct semester before you begin working.